-Strat Goal 2 PLANT Timeframe Short: 1-5 yrs Med: 5-10 yrs Long: 10-15 yrs \$: Already budgeted/using existing resources \$\$: \$20,000-100,000 \$\$\$: >\$100,000 Responsibility (Department) 6B Ensure that new plantings in streets and parks (excluding natural areas): Target no more than 10% of any species, 20% of any genus and 30% of any family in the highest-use areas tree inventory Are selected for their planting site and future climate suitability using Metro Vancouver's Urban Tree List for Metro Vancouver in a Changing Climate Short \$ Parks and Planning Strate egy 7.
+Strat egies and actions Timeframe Cost Responsibility Goal 2 PLANT Short: 1-5 yrs Med: 5-10 yrs Long: 10-15 yrs \$: Already budgeted/ using existing resources \$\$: \$20,000-100,000 \$\$\$: >\$100,000 (Department) 6B Ensure that new plantings in streets and parks (excluding natural areas): Short \$ Parks and Planning Target no more than 10% of any species, 20% of any genus and 30% of any family in the highest-use areas tree inventory Are selected for their planting site and future climate suitability using Metro Vancouver's Urban Tree List for Metro Vancouver in a Changing Climate Strate gy 7.
 Develop standards to improve the quantity and quality of trees planted with development.
-7A Consider updating the Zoning bylaw and guidelines to: Update the protected wildlife species definition to align with the Tree Bylaw and add a reference to the tree definition Require, when possible, a consolidated pervious area that provides sufficient soil volume to support a tree (8m2 for a small tree, 20m2 for a medium tree, and 35m2 for a large tree at maturity) Require a minimum density of trees per hectare post-development to be achieved with retained healthy trees, new trees or replacement trees Implement minimum spacing requirements between new trees and property lines, utilities, and structures consistent with the Tree Bylaw Provide incentives for the retention of large healthy trees or the planting of species that will be large at maturity in the form of replacement tree credits or other measures Require commercial surface parking to incorporate landscape buffers and one tree per six parking stalls with sufficient soil volume Require post-development sign-off on the landscape from the project arborist or landscape architect before the securities expires Short \$\$ Planning 7B Strate Update the Tree Bylaw's replacement tree species list (schedule B) and create a publicly accessible database of recommended tree species that: Identify native species Provide information about future climate suitability Provide information about flammability for planting in the wildfire development permit area Pagy 8.
+7A Consider updating the Zoning bylaw and guidelines to: Short \$\$ Planning Update the protected wildlife species definition to align with the Tree Bylaw and add a reference to the tree definition Require, when possible, a consolidated pervious area that provides sufficient soil volume to support a tree (8m2 for a small tree, 20m2 for a medium tree, and 35m2 for a large tree at maturity) Require a minimum density of trees per hectare post-development to be achieved with retained healthy trees, new trees or replacement trees Implement minimum spacing requirements between new trees and property lines, utilities, and structures consistent with the Tree Bylaw Provide incentives for the retention of large healthy trees or the planting of species that will be large at maturity in the form of replacement tree credits or other measures Require commercial surface parking to incorporate landscape buffers and one tree per six parking stalls with sufficient soil volume Require post-development sign-off on the landscape from the project arborist or landscape architect before the securities expires 7B Update the Tree Bylaw's replacement tree species list (schedule B) and create a publicly accessible database of recommended tree species that: Identify native species Provide information about future climate suitability Short \$ Planning Provide information about flammability for planting in the wildfire development permit area Strate gy 8.
 Develop programs to encourage tree planting on private land.
-Short \$ Planning 8A Explore options for the District to encourage the voluntary planting of ffi320 private trees per year Short \$\$ Planning (Climate & Environment)
+8A Explore options for the District to encourage the voluntary planting of ffi320 private trees per year Short \$\$ Planning (Climate & Environment)